 We're named after the legendary film comedians Buster Keaton and Harold Lloyd.
 Naming our shop Keaton & Lloyd allowed us to merge our passions for film history and literature.

 Yes!
-Carl LaFong is a talented bookshop greeter.
-He is a ham and would relish your attention.
+Carl LaFong and Hoagy Catmichael are talented bookshop greeters.
+They are hams and would relish your attention.

 What should I do if I have objections to something you have?